 1. It helps promote hair growth

-Lavender essential oil recently gained attention for stimulating hair growth.
-A 2016 study found that lavender oil applied to mice made them grow more hair.
+Lavender essential oil recently gained attention for stimulating hair growth. found that lavender oil applied to mice made them grow more hair.
 Their hair also grew thicker and faster than normal.

 This benefit is way more effective when the oil can work itself into the skin.
 Per these studies, lavender oil may help with issues like pattern baldness or alopecia.
 Human studies are needed to prove this, though people can safely try the oil in their hair.